ndf-zz/metarace-v1/README.md

      with JSON-backed jsonconfigs throughout.
    - All configuration and setting files are written to disk via metarace.savefile().
-Related meets which share resources through symbolic links should be aware that savefile disconnects symbolic links and enforces a real file in the meet folder.
+Related meets which share resources through symbolic links should be aware that savefile() writes to real file contained in the meet folder, ignoring symbolic links out of the meet if they exist.
    - Meet and event configuration options have been adjusted, and in many cases, older configs (v1.11 and earlier) may not be correctly read.
    - Default file handling no longer allows fetching of resource files